Columbia House: New formats and the rise of the Columbia House brand

 The Columbia Record Club began marketing stereo records and equipment in 1959, reel-to-reel recordings (via the Columbia Reel-To-Reel Club) in 1960, 8-track cartridges (via the Columbia Cartridge Club) in 1966, and cassettes (via the Columbia Cassette Club) in 1969.

 The Columbia Record Club was also notable in continuing to issue product in formats no longer available on the commercial market.
 After the major record labels discontinued the reel-to-reel tape format in the mid 1970s, Columbia continued to offer select new titles available on reel tape until 1984.
-The 8-track tape had mostly disappeared by 1982, yet Columbia continued to release new titles in the format until 1988, and finally, after the major record labels abandoned the vinyl LP format in 1989, Columbia issued select new titles on vinyl until 1992.
+The 8-track tape had mostly disappeared by 1982, yet Columbia continued to release new titles in the format until 1988.
+Finally, after the major record labels abandoned the vinyl LP format in 1989, Columbia issued select new titles on vinyl until 1992.
 In all three cases, the new releases on the deleted formats were usually limited to the new Selection of the Month title (although the country music Selection of the Month had never been available on reel tape unless the album had possible crossover appeal to the Pop/Rock or Easy Listening club members).

 By the early 1970s, "Columbia House" had become an overarching brand for the various divisions, led by the Columbia Record Club, later renamed the Columbia Record & Tape Club.
 By 1975, membership was over 3 million.

 A small CRC was in a conspicuous spot on the media and the cover, which showed that Columbia House was the manufacturer.

 In 1982, the CBS Video Club, which had formed the previous year as the CBS Video Library, became part of the Columbia House family.
 Also, during that same time period, Columbia House and The Cannon Group founded the UK-exclusive mail-order VHS distribution service Videolog.
 Sony acquired the CBS Records Group, including Columbia House, in 1988, then at 6 million members.
 In 1987, BMG had acquired RCA Records and changed the name of Columbia House's only surviving rival, RCA Music Service (formerly RCA Victor Record Club), to BMG Music Service.

 In 1991, the CBS Records Group was renamed Sony Music Entertainment, and Sony sold half of Columbia House to Time Warner, which contributed Time Life's video and music clubs to the joint venture.
 Membership was over 10 million at the end of that year.
 The influence of Columbia House and other music clubs reached its peak in 1994, accounting for 15.1 percent of all CD sales.
 In 1996, club membership was at 16 million.
 That year, the Columbia House website was launched.

 Meanwhile, a parallel club, the Columbia Record Club of Canada, was operated by the Canadian branch of Columbia Records from the late 1950s until membership and financial problems led to its apparent demise in 1977.
 It was relaunched in 1979 as the Canadian Music Club, attracting 100,000 members by the end of that year.